illinoistech-itm/jhajek/itmo-463/syllabus/syllabus463.md

 14| 07/19 | Introduction to Cloud Native Design Patterns with Lambda | -
 15| 07/24 | Final Project/Exam Week | Final Presentation

-**Course Outcomes:**

-This course will enable students to be ready to design, build, and implement logging and metrics in monitored applications.
-Implementing these foundations will allow any system administrator to integrate logging and metric collection to correlate with business objectives.

 **Course Student Outcomes:** Students completing this course will be able to:

 * Implement the concepts of cloud computing and cloud-native applications in a three-tier web application